Metalab/library-opac/.github/README.md

 ## How to use it?

-If you want to use the Metalab Library Media Inventory, run update.sh.
-It will clone/pull the repo to your home folder.
-Then replace the logos in src/static/img.
+If you want to use the Metalab Library Media Inventory, run src/update.sh.
+It will clone/pull the repo to your home folder, install some npm modules and validate the csv.
 Install the python dependencies in requirements.json and the node.js ones from the package.json.
 To do so run

 ```bash
 pip install -r requirements.txt
 npm install
 ```
-und the src folder.
+in the src folder.

-Have a look at what is done in the .travis.yml file, or run the following commands (also in the src folder) of this repo:
+Have a look at what is done in the .travis.yml file, or run the following commands (also in the src folder):

 ```bash
 rsync -aP --delete ./static/ ./upload/